 Is there financial help available for families who cannot afford the cost of camp?

 Camp Wyoming offers scholarships to help make camp financially possible for every child who wishes to be part of Christ’s family at camp.
-These scholarships become available on March 16th.
-A $125 scholarship may be granted for a full week and a $75 scholarship may be granted for a partial week.
-In order to qualify for a scholarship, you must choose the Tier I price and select the scholarship option during the online registration process or indicate that you would like a scholarship on the registration form.
+In order to qualify for a scholarship, you must choose the Tier I price and use the promo code NEED when registering. $100 scholarships are available for full week camps and $50 scholarships are available for partial week camps.
 Scholarships are given on a first-come, first-serve basis.

 Why do I see three different prices listed for each camp session?